OpenVisualCloud/Media-Transport-Library/docker/README.md

   mtl:latest
 ```

-For kernel / AF_XDP backend (new dockerfile WIP), pass the host network interfaces:
+For AF_XDP backend, pass the host network interfaces:

 ```bash
 docker run -it \